 - Improving communication.
 Team building activities, especially games, are designed to encourage and positively reinforce strong communication skills.
 These activities force employees to think carefully about the words they choose, or allow them to engage in constructive dialogue—which can help them be more successful communicators in a work environment.

 - Relieving stress.
 Most of these team building activities are fun, plain and simple.
 Your employees get a chance to relax, or do something interesting, which has the power to relieve their stress (and stave off burnout).
+Don’t miss our post on other ways to relieve and manage stress!

 All of these things stand to benefit your business.
 And while some of the high-end corporate outings may cost a pretty penny, most of these team building activities can be executed with just a few dollars—and a few hours of your time.